 The first step is define the mood and feeling you want to create.
 And, specifically what kind of behaviours would you like it to be conducive with?
 Think about what your room is going to be used for, is it for social occasions and entertaining, or perhaps somewhere quieter where you can relax and unwind after a busy day?
 How do you want to feel in the room?

-With this mood and behaviour in mind, start exploring and searching for images that resonate with you, and that have the effect of creating this experience.
-For example, if you are planning a calm and soothing bedroom scheme, you may look to nature magazines, or perhaps you own a painting that makes you feel really calm and relaxed when you look at it.
-It may be an object, a textile, or treasured keepsake from a holiday.
-It could even be an advert from a magazine that you connect with.
-As you are researching and looking through books, magazines, or on Pinterest, really think about your emotional response to the images or objects that you are drawn to.
+With this mood and behaviour in mind, start exploring and searching for images and inspiration that resonate with you, and that have the effect of creating this experience.
+The natural world can provide great inspiration for colour schemes that will positively support wellbeing.
+Explore natures landscapes and colours at different times of the day and notice how the light changes and how the colour effect you.
+You may also look through magazines, or perhaps you own a photo or painting that makes you feel the way you wish to feel in the room you are designing.
+It may even be an object, a textile, or treasured keepsake from a holiday that you positively connect with.
+As you are researching really think about your emotional response to the images or objects that you are drawn to.
 Do you like them because they are beautifully presented as the latest trend, or do you really like them because of how they make you feel.
 How does the image or object make you feel?

 When you find a good match between the experience you wish to create and the feeling created by an image or object that you love, you have found your starting point.
 This step in the process can be really quick if you already have something in mind, or may take a while.
 Don’t rush it!

 The colours of your chosen image or object are your starting point, giving you a colour palette that you have already emotionally connected with.
 Colour is a powerful language.
-It communications our mood, affects our feelings and behaviours, and of all our sensory responses, colour is the first thing we react to.
+It communicates a mood which affects our feelings and behaviours, and of all our sensory responses, colour is the first thing we react to.
 It affects us on physiological and psychological levels.
 Colour plays such an important role in our emotional reactions to anything visual that you will have chosen an image / object which is made up of colours that you’ve instinctively connected with.
 You have already considered how these particular colours trigger your emotions, and the mood that they create for you.

 This step is about identifying and exploring these colours more closely, and your reactions to them.
 First, take notice of how many different colours, tints, shades and tones you can see.
 Are the colours predominantly warm or cool?
 Do the colours appear fresh and pure, or tinted by white, or shaded by black or grey tones?